 Detroit is an incredibly well written and heart felt exploration into the decline of one of America’s greatest cities.
 It details the ongoing legacy of racial tension that sparked 2 major race riots, but lacks a macro view of the policy crisis that led to a major American city losing over a million people in under a generation.
 LeDuff makes up for it with a detailed take down of local corruption and a nuanced report on the people who still call the Motor City home.

-One of the best parts of the book isn’t “ruin-porn” but comes from his description of the mortgage crisis (of which his brother was part of) 1.
+One of the best parts of the book isn’t “ruin-porn” but comes from his description of the mortgage crisis (of which his brother was part of) [1.
+Although there is plenty, especially an infuriating story into why Detroit firefighters are using broken equipment, which eventually costs a man his life.].
 His brother sold, “bullshit mortgages, subprime, negative amortization,” and admits, “A lot of people got fucked.”
 By now it is clear that mortgage fraud decimated the lives of millions of Americans and upended the structure of society, what LeDuff’s brother argues is that the whole thing was one big ploy.
 He describes:

 “You get the guy in a loan and then you call him 3 months later and tell him the loan he’s in–the loan you got him in–is a bad deal, and you sell him a different loan.
 It was a shell game.
 And the company pushed us to do it.
 We were making six points on every deal.
 Six!
 And nobody cared, ’cause everybody was getting what they wanted for free.”